-The state should invest in additional staffing at the Maine Emergency Management Agency (MEMA) and the Floodplain Management Program to help communities develop more robust hazard mitigation plans that consider climate impacts; implement risk reduction strategies for flooding, fire, wind, and other hazards; and support the development of grant applications and sustainable funding strategies for local resilience priorities.
+The state should invest in additional staffing at MEMA and the Floodplain Management Program to help communities develop more robust hazard mitigation plans that consider climate impacts; implement risk reduction strategies for flooding, fire, wind, and other hazards; and assist with the development of grant applications and sustainable funding strategies for local resilience priorities.
 Additional staff at MEMA would enable the state and communities to develop more competitive federal grant applications, draw more funding from federal programs like FEMA's Building Resilient Infrastructure and Communities grant, and leverage the new Safeguarding Tomorrow Revolving Loan Fund for large infrastructure projects.
 Additional staff at the Maine Floodplain Management Program can increase assistance to towns, helping them safely manage development in the floodplain, proactively reduce flood risks, and maximize participation in the National Flood Insurance Program.

 Maine should also increase regional capacity to assist communities with hazard mitigation and long-term resilience projects, including additional staff at the county emergency management level and at the state's 10 Regional Councils.
 Maine's smallest and most vulnerable communities need expertise and assistance to plan, fund, and execute projects that reduce flood risks and other natural hazard risks to people and infrastructure.
-The State of Vermont provides free technical assistance to qualified flood-impacted communities through the state's regional planning commissions.
+The state of Vermont provides free technical assistance to qualified flood-impacted communities through the state's regional planning commissions.
 Maine should explore funding floodplain manager positions or sponsor certification training for staff at each of the Regional Councils, perhaps through an initial pilot project with the philanthropic community.
 This regional capacity can be an efficient way to assist communities with local and regional flood risk reduction activities.

-Maine should increase municipal participation in FEMA's Community Rating System with regional and state assistance to help towns limit flood damages.
+New state and regional capacity for flood and natural hazard mitigation can increase municipal participation in FEMA's Community Rating System, allowing towns to capture financial benefits for residents of risk reduction activities.
 The Community Rating System is an incentive-based program that guides communities to exceed the National Flood Insurance Program's minimum standards for flood risk management.
 By taking specific risk-reducing actions - including public communications, protecting open spaces and the natural functions of floodplains and wetlands, adopting higher flood protection standards and resilient building codes, and identifying repetitively flooded properties whose owners may want assistance with relocating - towns can reduce flood insurance premiums for residents by 5 to 45 percent.
 On average, towns that participate in the program experience 50 percent less loss per year than towns that do not participate.
 Currently, 15 towns in Maine participate in the program, representing just 26 percent of the flood insurance policies in force, so there is a substantial opportunity to save residents money and reduce risk as flood insurance rates rise nationally.
+An early step in the Community Rating System is adoption of the Maine Uniform Building and Energy Code (Recommendation 12 addresses building codes in more detail).